ChalmersGU-data-structure-courses/dsabook/src/markdown/10-set-map-ADTs/00-introduction.md

 removing and searching can be done efficiently?
 In this book we will see several different ways of implementing sets and maps.

-- In @sec:case-study-implementing-sets-using-sorted-lists,
+- In @sec:case-study-implementing-sets-using-lists,
-we will see how to implement a set or a map using a list.
+we will see how to implement a set or a map using a list or an array.
 By sorting the items in the list, it is possible to look up information efficiently.
 However, it turns out that adding and removing items is quite expensive.
 A list is a suitable way of storing a set or a map if